Ever wondered about the different ways to meditate? There are so many styles to explore.

 Many ask what is the difference between mantra and transcendental meditation?

-The mantra is like a vehicle that helps us calm our mind and go beyond the limitations of our own thinking minds and into a state of pure consciousness.
+The mantra is like a vehicle that helps us calm our mind and go beyond the limitations of our own thinking minds.

 Both mantra meditation and TM (transcendental meditation) involve using either a sound or a word to relax the mind into a state of peace and calm, going beyond pure consciousness.
-Still, there are some key differences between the two practices.
+Still, there are some key differences between the two practices in transcendental meditation.

-In TM, the mantras are usually not words but sounds without meaning.
-This usually helps the individual not to analyze the word, but transcend thought to reach a higher state of consciousness.
+In transcendental meditative states, the mantras are usually not words.
+They are usually sounds without a particular meaning.
+This helps the individual not to analyze the word, but transcend thought to reach a higher state of consciousness.

-Mantra type of meditation normally involves the repetition of a sacred word or a phrase to help focus the mind on achieving a state of relaxation.
+Mantra types normally involves the repetition of a sacred word or a phrase to help focus the mind on achieving a state of relaxation.

 9. Mantra Meditation

-A manta session normally involves repeating a word or phrase while being still.
-It helps with redirecting your thoughts to the here and now, keeping you focused.
+A mantra meditation normally involves repeating a word or phrase while being still.
+It helps with redirecting the thoughts to the here and now, keeping you focused in a mantra meditative state.

-These meditation techniques can also help to shift the mood and mindset.
+These mantra meditations can also help to shift the mood and mindset.

 Mantras can be as simple as words like:

 Other mantras have been used throughout the centuries by religions and cultures to cultivate the connection with the Divine.
-As well as strengthen the “mind-heart connection.”
+As well as strengthening the “mind-heart connection” through mantra meditation.

 10. Crystal Meditation

-Crystal meditation is another great tool for personal growth and used in metaphysical healing.
+Crystal meditation is another great tool for personal growth and used in metaphysical healing, often as spiritual meditation.
 Some enjoy the experience of feeling more grounded while they feel connected to mother Earth, and the natural world around them.

-One way is by sitting comfortably, close your eyes, and focus on your breath.
-As you breathe in and out, imagine the crystal drawing any negative energy away from your body and mind and releasing it back into the Universe as it dissipates.
+One way to practice crystal meditation can be by sitting comfortably, closing the eyes, and focusing on breath.
+As you breathe in and out, imagine the crystal drawing any negative energy away from your body and mind, releasing it back into the Universe as it dissipates.

 Various Ways to meditate with crystals

-Here are a few ways to use your spiritual stones for crystal meditation:
+Here are a few ways to use your spiritual stones for crystal meditations:

 - Place a grid of crystals around you

-- Wear as jewelry or amulet in meditation
+- Wear as jewelry or amulet in meditations

 - Use breathwork on your favorite crystal as a focal point

-- Place crystals on the seven chakra points or focus on one chakra center
+- Place crystals on the seven chakra points.
+Or focus on one chakra center in each meditative session.

-This way, you can choose a crystal corresponding to a particular chakra for energy healing and balancing.
+This way, you can choose a crystal corresponding to a particular chakra, especially for energy healing and balancing, even including qigong meditative elements for flow.
+This aligns with chakra meditation for targeted harmony.

-With rose quartz, you are intuitively inviting the loving vibrations of this crystal to surround your heart chakra.
-Bringing light and love into your life and channeling blessings of love to surround the people that are dear to you.
+With rose quartz, you’re intuitively inviting loving vibrations of this crystal to surround your heart chakra, bringing light and love into your life and channeling blessings of love to surround the people that are dear to you.

 If you like, here’s the link to a guided rose quartz meditation for healing the heart chakra.